00range/TermProject/DesignPage/README.md

-**This project is using aspects form CustomTShirt as the backbone**
+**This project is using aspects from CustomTShirt as the backbone**

 CustomTShirt
 ============